How to Display the Last Updated Date of an Article in Divi Builder

 To start using the Divi Post Data extension, make sure you to install it first.
 Activate the extension right away once installed.
-Once the extension is installed and activated, you can edit the custom single post template you created with Divi Builder (or create a new one).
+Once the extension is installed and activated, you can edit the custom single post template you created with Divi Builder.
+Or you can also create a new one.
 On the Divi Builder editor, add a new module by clicking the grey plus icon and select Post Data.

 The Post Data settings panel will appear right after you add the Post Data module.
 On the Type of Data option on the Text block under the Content tab, select Updated Date.
 Set the prefix and the suffix on the Prefix Text and Suffix Text fields, respectively.
 You can also set the date format on the Date Format field.